top of page

 • Often goes away when full

-• Leads to a feeling of satisfaction after eating.
+• This leads to a feeling of satisfaction after eating.

 • Often felt as hunger pangs or a growling stomach, irritability, low energy, and difficulty concentrating